mttschltz/kittythinks/content/food-security-supply-demand.md

 Apart from this latter controversial view (although the Ehrlichs suggest that scientists must cooperate with social engineers - perhaps they'd be open to working with philosophers, too), their arguments are sobering.
 The name "Ehrlich" is a German adjective meaning 'honest', and honesty in discussions of how much this planet can actually handle is surely important.

 _Ehrlich, P. R., & Ehrlich, A. H. (2013).
 Can a collapse of global civilization be avoided?.
 Proceedings.
 Biological sciences, 280(1754), 20122845. https://doi.org/10.1098/rspb.2012.2845_

+In 2011, California Academy of Sciences Executive Director and climate scientist Jonathan Foley gave a TEDX talk that had a similarly bleak view of things.